Privacy and Cookies Policy

 - request that we restrict the processing of your information.
 There may be circumstances where you ask us to restrict processing information, but we are legally entitled to refuse that request.

-- The right to make a complaint with the Information Commissioner www.ico.org.uk if you think that any of your rights have been infringed by us.
+- The right to make a complaint with the Information Commissioner`s Office www.ico.org.uk if you think that any of your rights have been infringed by us.

 We, or companies to whom we transfer your information might give your information to companies based outside the EEA.
 For example, like many companies, we may use cloud services from suppliers outside the EEA or from other Exigent companies outside the EEA.

-In all cases however, we will ensure that any transfer of your information is compliant with data protection law and if the recipient is located in the US and is a certified member of the EU-US Privacy Shield scheme
+In all cases however, we will ensure that any transfer of your information is compliant with data protection law and if the recipient is located in the US, require such recipient to be a certified member of the EU-US Privacy Shield scheme.

 A cookie is a small file that is put on your computer.
 This file identifies specific information about your visits to the site.
 Cookies can only be read, and therefore used, by our web servers.
 Our cookies do not save or store any personal information as such; they take the form of a unique numerical identifier that enables a computer, but not an individual, to be recognised.
 Cookies do not detect and cannot access any information you may have on your computer.